dwyl/technical-glossary/README.md

 console.log(x)     // logs 'hello'
 ```

+**[Higher-order Function](https://en.wikipedia.org/wiki/Higher-order_function)** - Functions that can take other functions as parameters or return them in the process.
+Some examples of these types of functions are the `map` and `reduce` method used for arrays.

 **Hypertext Transfer Protocol (HTTP)** - the set of rules for transferring files
 (text, graphic images, sound, video, and other multimedia files) on the World
 Wide Web.
 When you enter http:// in your address bar in front of the domain, it